MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 - Auth: Using this feature will require an Azure connection with Azure B2C whose pricing is found here: [Azure B2C](https://azure.microsoft.com/en-us/pricing/details/active-directory-b2c/).
 - Data: Using this feature will require an Azure connection with Azure CosmosDB whose pricing is found here: [Azure CosmosDB](https://azure.microsoft.com/en-us/pricing/details/cosmos-db/).

+## OneSignal Integration

+- Push: App Center has an official partnership with OneSignal to enable users to integrate Push notifications into their applications with advanced targeting and segmentation.
+Pricing for this service is handled by OneSignal and is available on OneSignal's pricing page; [OneSignal](https://onesignal.com/pricing).

 ## Configuring your billing plan